wirelineio/wns/devnet/README.md

 $ cp ~/.wireline/wnsd/config/genesis.json devnet/genesis.json
 ```

+## Update Genesis File

+Note: Run this step on every validator node.

-All validators should replace their `~/.wireline/wnsd/config/genesis.json` file with the one in the repo.
+All validators should replace their `~/.wireline/wnsd/config/genesis.json` file with the one in the repo, after the consolidated genesis.json has been generated.

 ## Peer Setup

+Note: Run this step on every validator node.

 See [PEERS.md](./PEERS.md) to configure your node with peers.
 Once peers have been setup, the node can be started.